ebadi/che-test/README.md

     // 98.
 Make merge homePuzzle() with levelPuzzle()??
     // 99.
 Convert JavaScript to Mobile Apps for Android and iOS https://www.mobiloud.com/use-cases/convert-javascript-to-apps https://codepen.io/saharmm/pen/XQQjwq  // 103.
 PWA install
+    //140.
+Double click on copy to clipboard causes The following message is copied to the clipboard: "NaN"  : LOW PRIORITY
     //100.
 One UI suggestion is to use a diverging color palette for the larger numbers so there are different hues for too many versus too few attackers.
     //101.
 Create a FAQ from Popular posts (links in accounts.txt)
     //102.
 Printer friendly puzzle book